SatyamSaxena1/codeobserver-preview/codeobserver-poc/README.md

 ## Key Capabilities

 - **Ambient monitoring** of document opens, edits, saves, selections, and Copilot command usage (when the API is available).
-- **Strategic insight generation** via a modular analysis orchestrator that prefers LM Studio's GPT-OSS models when available while preserving an automatic deterministic fallback when offline.
+- **Strategic insight generation** via a modular analysis orchestrator that prefers any LM Studio model you configure while preserving an automatic deterministic fallback when offline.
 - **Insight surfacing** with a status bar indicator, quick history browsing, and on-demand notifications.
 - **Configuration hooks** for custom objectives and analysis cool-down windows.
 - **Foundational tests** to ensure extension activation and command registration.